gonjavi/reactBookStore/README.md

 ## React-Redux Book Store
-This is a Book Store app built with React, Redux, and Bootstrap.
+This is a Book Store app built with React, Redux, CSS, and Bootstrap.

 ![screenshot](./bookstore.png)